Posts

 Image

-September 22nd–23rd The following account is taken from the recorded private revelations of Anne Catherine Emmerich , a 19th-century Catholic mystic.
-It is shared here for devotional reflection within the Catholic tradition.
-In her visions, Anne Catherine Emmerich described the preparations made in the house of Saint Anne for a great feast.
+September 22nd–23rd Anne Catherine Emmerich described the preparations made in the house of Saint Anne for a great feast.
 The furniture had been moved aside, and the dividing screens removed so that several small rooms became one large hall.
 Along both sides of this space stood long, low tables arranged for a celebratory meal.
 On the tables were delicate vessels with openwork tops resembling baskets, possibly intended for flowers.
 On a side table lay small white rods, which appeared to be made of bone, and spoons shaped like deep shells with ringed handles.
 There were also small curved tubes, perhaps used for sipping liquid.
 At the center of the hall stood a type of altar table covered in red and white cloths.
-Upon it rested a small trough-shaped cradle woven of re...
+Upon it rested a small trough-shaped cradle woven of red and white wickerwork and covered with a sky-blue cloth.
+Nearby stood a lectern draped with fabric, upon which parchment prayer scrolls were placed.
+Five priests from Nazareth were present, one vested more prominently th...